Soumya-dutta/SDES2016/docs/source/index.rst

 ..
-Circuit Control Parameters documentation master file, created by sphinx-quickstart on Sat Nov 19 14:15:58 2016.
+Circuit-Control-Parameters documentation master file, created by sphinx-quickstart on Sat Nov 19 17:23:01 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Circuit Control Parameters's documentation!
+Welcome to Circuit-Control-Parameters's documentation!
 ======================================================

 Contents: